mhowlett/Nhiredis/README.md

 There are two .NET clients recommended on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need Nhiredis?

 _ServiceStack.Redis_ - I am a long time user of this library.
 What I don't like about it are the command function names.
 Firstly, they are not the same as the actual Redis commands - so I can never remember the Redis commands when I'm working with a different client, in particular the CLI.
 Also, I don't really like the choice of names.
 For example there are AddItemToList, EnqueueItemOnList and PushItemToList which all do the same thing.
 But do they place items at the front or end of a list?
 Why the duplication?
-Why isn't RPUSH better than all three of them?
+Why isn't RPUSH a better name than all three of them?

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.